FormData

 get(name: string): string | Data | null

-Get the value of a specified field.
+Retrieves the value of a form field.

 Example